mne-tools/mne-bids/README.md

 free and properly documented (both API docs and an example script), it can be incorporated into the master branch.

-To help developing mne-bids, you will need a few adjustments to your installation as shown below.
+To help developing `mne-bids`, you will need a few adjustments to your installation as shown below.

 ##### Running tests